NetScaler on IBM use cases

 Stronger security with no performance hit

 To protect applications from attack, you could integrate security inspections into IBM Cloud's load balancer.
 But layers of security introduce long delays, which can affect the application end-user experience.
-By using NetScaler instead, you benefit from its single-pass architecture for traffic processing, which performs many functions simultaneously — including security inspections — to reduce latency and improve performance.
+By using NetScaler instead, you benefit from its one-pass architecture for traffic processing, which performs many functions simultaneously — including security inspections — to reduce latency and improve performance.

 Centralized management to save time and reduce configuration errors